On a magic park & ride

 Park & ride, you say?

-Park & Ride lots are a hybrid of driving and public transit that is an awesome way to cut down on time behind the wheel.
-They are designated, free-to-use parking lots where you can leave your car and hop on a transit bus or join a carpool or vanpool to complete the second half of your commute.
-The best part?
-There are many of them located throughout San Joaquin, Stanislaus and Merced counties.
+Park & Ride lots are a combo of driving and public transit that can seriously cut down on your time behind the wheel.
+They are designated, free-to-use parking lots where you can leave your car and hop on a bus, train or join up with a carpool or vanpool to complete your commute.
+There are dozens in San Joaquin and Merced counties.

-Patrons are encouraged to lock cars and not leave valuables in sight.
-Dibs, the San Joaquin Council of Governments, the Stanislaus Council of Governments and the Merced County Association of Governments are not liable for any damages or theft that may occur while your vehicle is parked at any of the park and ride lots.
+Be sure to lock your car and don’t leave valuables in said car, but you’re a Smart Traveler.
+You got this.
+That said, we’re legally obligated to tell you that dibs, the San Joaquin Council of Governments and the Merced County Association of Governments are not liable for any damages or theft that may occur while your vehicle is parked at any of the park and ride lots.
 Rules and regulations for each lot are dependent upon which entity owns and operates the lot.
-State owned park and ride facilities fall under the jurisdiction of the California Vehicle Code while other locally owned lots may have different regulations.
+State owned park and ride facilities fall under the jurisdiction of the California Vehicle Code while other locally owned lots may have different regulations

-A place where you can park your car, for free, and hop on a form of Smart Travel to continue your trip.
-Your ride will then take you back to the lot on the way back home.
+It’s a FREE place where you can park your car and hop on a form of Smart Travel to continue your trip.

-It usually depends on the length of the commute, and how soon into your journey you stop to park and ride.
-Park & Ride lots are better suited for commuters with longer commutes, and work best when you can park before the halfway point in your journey.
+Parking and switching to another form of transit can save you both time and the stress of driving solo.
+Park & Ride lots are great for commuters with longer commutes and work best when you can park before the halfway point of your journey.